Faruq-Hameed/Faruq-Hameed/README.md

 ## Hi, I am Faruq Hameed.
 # I am a software developer.

-I'm a software engineer based in Nigeria, I have acquired hands-on experience in developing backend solutions for software applications.
+I'm a software engineer based in Nigeria focusing on backend development, I have acquired hands-on experience in developing backend solutions for software applications.
 My expertise lies in building scalable and efficient backend systems that support the development of high-quality software.
 I am fast in developing RESTful APIs services I am well-versed in programming languages and frameworks such as Node.js and Express, and I am committed to maintaining code quality and testing standards in all my projects.
 I am eager to continue growing my skills and contributing to the success of any team I work with.
 Additionally, I possess the ability to relocate both within and outside Nigeria for any new opportunities that may arise.

 📫  **How to reach me:**
 [^1]: